-The Round Gladstone Trails are CLOSED until further notice due to damage sustained from the recent flooding.
-Gladstone Regional Council closed the trails in the interest of public safety and will re-open the trails as soon as possible.
+The Round Gladstone Trails are CLOSED until further notice due to damage sustained from flooding in January 2013.
+Gladstone Regional Council closed the trails in the interest of public safety.
+We are scheduling maintenance and will re-open the trails as soon as possible.

 What is the Round Gladstone Trail?

 The Round Gladstone Trail consists of a number of self guided trails which carve their way along the banks of Police Creek and the bushland of Gladstone & Tondoon Botanic Gardens.